Buffalo–Exchange Street station: History

 There have been four previous New York Central Railroad stations on Exchange Street in Buffalo.

+Early stations

 Buffalo's first true railroad passenger station was built in 1848 on Exchange Street.
 It was a small brick building that was added to or changed at least 5 times during its use.
 It was built by the New York Central and Hudson River Railroad.

 The first attempt to direct rail traffic out of downtown Buffalo came in 1874, when a Union Depot (East Buffalo) opened on William Street.
 The new station proved unpopular, and as such Exchange Street station remained open.

 The third station on the site was built in 1880.
 The biggest issue with the Exchange Street site at the time aside from the station's small size for being the main station in Buffalo was that it was plagued with downtown congestion as the crossings in and out of the area were at grade and therefore had to contend with busy city streets.
 The station's importance declined after Buffalo Central Terminal which was built to solve the issues at the Exchange Street site opened in 1929.
 The third Exchange Street station was closed on November 13, 1935, and demolished shortly after.